kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(e\) Elevation antenna characteristics are as follows:

-\(1\) *Drift.* Any elevation angle as encoded by the scanning beam at any point within the coverage sector must not vary more than 0.04 degree over the range of service conditions specified in §171.309(d) without the use of internal environmental controls.
+\(1\) *Drift.* Any elevation angle as encoded by the scanning beam at any point within the coverage sector must not vary more than 0.04 degree over the range of service conditions specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.309   General requirements.|§171.309]](d) without the use of internal environmental controls.
 Multipath effects are excluded from this requirement.

 \(2\) *Beam pointing errors.* The elevation angle as encoded by the scanning beam at any point within the coverage sector must not deviate from the true elevation angle at that point by more than ±0.04 degree for elevation angles from 2.5° to 3.5°.
 Above 3.5° these errors may linearly increase to ±0.1 degree at 7.5°.
 Multipath and drift effects are excluded from this requirement.